a161189u/Power_BI_Projects/README.md

 •	Leveraged advanced features like bookmarks and buttons to create interactive reports allowing users to navigate between different pages or states within the report.

-•	Collaborated with stakeholders to understand business requirements and translate them into actionable insights for revenue optimization and business growth.